RichardMoot/DeepGrail/README.md

 0.001 | 98.97 | 2.40 |
 0.0005 | 99.17 | 2.91 |
 0.0001 | 99.48 | 4.73 |

+## Access

+The current repository is private until the code has stabilised and a paper describing the results has been published.
+Until then, contact me for access.

 ## References